Install empiricaldist if we don't already have it

 Simulating Weight Gain#

 I wrote a simulation that starts with the birth weights we saw in the previous section and generates 40 random growth rates, one for each year from birth to age 40.
 The growth rates vary from about 20-40%; in other words, each simulated person gains 20-40% of their current weight each year.
+This is not a realistic model, but let’s see what we get.
 The following figure shows the results and a Gaussian model, both on a log scale.

 from scipy.stats import norm